-If you ground the Servomotor through the machine, switching noise current can flow from the main circuit of the SERVOPACK through the stray capacitance of the Servomotor.
-To prevent this, always connect the FG terminal of the Servomotor Main Circuit Cable connected to the Servomotor to the ground terminal on the SERVOPACK.
-Also be sure to ground the ground terminal .
+If you ground the Servomotor through the machine, a current resulting from switching noise can flow from the main circuit of the SERVOPACK through the stray capacitance of the Servomotor.
+To prevent this, always connect the FG terminal of the Servomotor Main Circuit Cable connected to the Servomotor to the ground terminal $\textcircled{\oplus}$ on the SERVOPACK.
+Also be sure to ground the ground terminal $\textcircled{\oplus}$.
 Always connect the shield wire of the Encoder Cable connected to the Servomotor to the connector case (shell).